 That’s less than a dollar for a completed tag!
 Order your materials today, and get started making custom valve tags right away.

 Choose from our wide assortment of popular valve tag colors, to display and differentiate clearly.
 Rectangles 2 1/8" x 3 3/8" and pop-out discs discs 1 3/4", sold 25 tags/package.

 Latch on to Some Attachments

 You can easily attach your printed valve tags, using items commonly found in most maintenance departments, such as cable ties, s-hooks, wire ties, beaded chains and more.
-For your convenience, we will be adding fasteners to our line, beginning January 2, 2021 - making your efforts as a valve tag maker easier than ever.
+We offer basic fasteners, and your maintenance department likely already uses assorted short beaded chains, hooks, etc.

 Color Guidelines (OSHA Colors) based on pipe contents

 Other water - white/green

 User defined - black/white

 It’s no accident that certain pipe markers and valve tags are featured in specific colors.
 Several laws and regulations exist, regarding their color coding.
 The most prominent of these laws are the Occupational Safety and Health Act, or OSHA Act, of 1970, and the Federal Mine Safety and Health Act of 1977.